-- 6.1 A written record of all safeguarding and/or child protection concerns, discussions and decisions made will be kept in individual children's files.
-This will be separate from the main school file and will only be accessed by the relevant safeguarding staff. - 6.2 Barr's Hill School keeps all safeguarding files electronically, using a system called CPOMS (Child Protection Online Monitoring System).
-Staff can make written records of any safeguarding concerns or disclosures on CPOMS at https://barrshill.cpoms.net - 6.3 Staff will submit all concerns in writing to the DSL at the earliest opportunity.
+- 6.1 Information will be kept confidential and stored securely. - 6.2 A written record of all safeguarding and/or child protection concerns, discussions and decisions made will be kept in individual children's files.
+This will be separate from the main school file and will only be accessed by the relevant safeguarding staff. - 6.3 Stoke Park School keeps all safeguarding files electronically, using a system called CPOMS (Child Protection Online Monitoring System).
+Staff can make written records of any safeguarding concerns or disclosures on CPOMS at https://stokepark.cpoms.net - 6.4 Staff will submit all concerns in writing to the DSL at the earliest opportunity.
 This may be after having a verbal conversation, but conversations will also be followed up in writing using CPOMS.
-In the event of technological issues or use by a visiting professional the forms in appendix C, can be used. - 6.4 Records must be factual, accurate and relevant and avoid subjective judgements.
-It is not the school's responsibility to 'check out' what any child tells nor should any abuser be questioned. - 6.5 In the event that a child moves school, the safeguarding file will be transferred to the new setting securely and separately from the main school file.
-Once received by the new school, this school will not retain the information. - 6.6 The school will seek at least two emergency contacts for every child. - 6.7 All data processed by Barr's Hill School is done so in line with the General Data Protection Guidelines and the Data Protection Act (2018).
-Please see the following policies for additional information: "Privacy Notice for Parents and Pupils How we use your information" available on the school website. - 6.8 Further information regarding information sharing and data processing in relation to safeguarding can be found in Part Two of Keeping Children Safe in Education (September 2020).
+In the event of technological issues or use by a visiting professional the forms in appendix C, can be used. - 6.5 Records must be factual, accurate and relevant and avoid subjective judgements.
+It is not the school's responsibility to 'check out' what any child tells nor should any abuser be questioned. - 6.6 In the event that a child moves school, the safeguarding file will be transferred to the new setting securely and separately from the main school file.
+Once received by the new school, this school will not retain the information. - 6.7 The school will seek at least two emergency contacts for every child. - 6.8 All data processed by Stoke Park School is done so in line with the General Data Protection Guidelines and the Data Protection Act (2018).
+Please see the following policies for additional information: "Privacy Notice for Parents and Pupils How we use your information" available on the school website. - 6.9 Further information regarding information sharing and data processing in relation to safeguarding can be found in Part Two of Keeping Children Safe in Education (2021).